-- 1. Notify:
+1. Notify:

 - · Your manager or director

-- The Corporate Operating Officer
+- · Chief Operating Officer

-- Corporate Compliance
+- · Corporate Compliance

 - · Corporate Legal

-- 2. Ask for the government representative(s) for proper identification (i.e., badge, photo ID, business card) and a written copy of their request.
+- Quality

-- 3. Answer questions truthfully, however do not volunteer information.
-Advise that Corporate Compliance is in route to assist them further with their request.
+- 2. Ask the government representative(s) for proper identification (i.e., badge, photo ID, business card) and a written copy of their request. - Answer questions truthfully, however do not volunteer information.
+Advise that Corporate Compliance is en route to assist them further with their request.